Characters of Sonic the Hedgehog: Black Doom

+is the leader of the Black Arms, an invading alien force that seeks to conquer the Earth and harvest the human species as a source of energy.
+His first appearance is in Shadow the Hedgehog as the main antagonist, where it is revealed that Shadow was created from his blood by Gerald Robotnik.
+He attempts to control Shadow using their blood connection, but Shadow resists this and ultimately defeats him.

+Black Doom reappears in Shadow Generations as the main antagonist.
+Having generated a new body since his defeat, he seeks to harness the power of the time anomaly to rebuild his forces and resume their conquest.
+Though he attempts to turn Shadow into a new host body for himself, he is once again defeated by Shadow.

 Babylon Rogues

-The Babylon Rogues are a group of avian thieves.
+The Babylon Rogues are a group of bird thieves.
 They have only appeared collectively in the Sonic Riders sub-series.
-Producer Takashi Yuda considered them best-suited for Sonic series racing games, and noted in a 2006 interview that Sonic characters are usually designed with one specific storyline in mind.
+Producer Takashi Yuda considered them best-suited for Sonic series racing games and noted in a 2006 interview that Sonic characters are usually designed with one specific storyline in mind.
+The Babylon Rogues have been the rivals of Team Sonic.

 The Rogues have received predominantly negative comments from gaming journalists.
 Alex Navarro and Joe Dodson of GameSpot separately criticized their clichéd backstory, as did Eurogamer's Tom Bramwell.
 IGN's Jack DeVries specifically called Jet a "jerk" and stated that his voice is annoying, especially in Free Riders.